Drexel-UHC/MS252/README.md

-# MS252
-**"Effects of ambient temperature on road traffic mortality in Latin America: Individual- and city-level variations across 272 SALURBAL cities"**
+# MS252: "Effects of ambient temperature on road traffic mortality in Latin America: Individual- and city-level variations across 272 SALURBAL cities"**

 This repository contains the full modeling pipeline used for our multi-city time-series analysis of temperature and road-traffic deaths across 272 cities in Latin America.
 The pipeline includes data processing, stratified and interaction analyses, pooled effect estimation, and sensitivity checks.
 ---